rimkahan888/airflow-data/material.md

             )
     ```

-- Next, we define the operator and call it the hello_operator.
-In essence, this uses the in-built PythonOperator to call our print_hello function.
-We also provide a task_id to this operator.
+- Next, we define the task and call it the `hello_operator` task.
+The task uses the in-built `PythonOperator` to call our `print_hello` function.
+We also provide a `task_id` to this task.

     ```
         operator_hello_world = PythonOperator(task_id='hello_task', python_callable=print_hello, dag=dag)
     ```

-- The last statement specifies the order of the operators.
-In this case, we have only one operator, no upstream or downstream task.
+- The last statement specifies the order of the task.
+In this case, we have only one task, no upstream or downstream task.
     ```
         operator_hello_world
     ```